RocklandUOW/app_service/README.md

 # How to run

+## Mongodb setup
+* You can run the database locally or using a cluster
+* The configurations is controlled in the subfolder config/connections.py

 ## Attention
 * Before running anything, please change the .env to suit your database setup
 * After the .env file is appropriately changed, cd to the main directory of the repository, then: